 “That’s what I said,” I told him, but he was already moving.
-He turned down the hallway, knocked, and a second later entered the chief’s office.
+He turned down the hallway, knocked, and a second later entered the captain’s office.
 I followed right behind him.

 “I think she already knows about you,” I whispered.